 Part 4 – Qualification Rules –this part sets out the training which a person must complete, and other requirements which a person must satisfy, in order to be called to the Bar by an Inn and become qualified to practise as a barrister .
 It also includes details of the training requirements that BSB authorised persons are required to meet;

-Part 5 – Enforcement Regulations –this part sets out the enforcement procedures that apply if BSB regulated persons and/or relevant persons fail to act in accordance with the requirements of this Handbook ;
+Part 5 – Enforcement Regulations –this part sets out the enforcement procedures that apply if the applicable persons fail to act in accordance with the requirements of this Handbook ;

 Part 6 - Definitions –this part defines all the italicised terms used in this Handbook .